How To Make Small Business Wellness Programs Work In 2023

 It is becoming more and more apparent: small businesses may need to look into an employee wellness program.
-There is overwhelming evidence that doing wellness at a small company makes a difference in employees’ lives and for the business.
+There is overwhelming evidence that focusing on small business wellness makes a difference in both the employees’ lives and for the business.

 Lincoln Industries, another small group, saw a 10 point drop in diastolic blood pressure and a 20 point drop in systolic blood pressure after three years among those employees with initially high blood pressure.
 Obesity rates also decreased or stayed relatively flat over a three year period — an impressive feat in and of itself.